Forex trading for beginners Part 1: Financial Markets

 What is FOREX, and What Should We Prepare to Study?

 FOREX stands for Foreign Exchange Operations, referring to currency trading.
 These transactions form a major part of the global financial market, where we track the movement of the world’s leading currencies—those that dominate the FOREX market.
-Through our learning, we will come to understand that these currencies act as the “calling cards” of the countries that shape global economic trends.

 These currencies include: